How To Become A Pilot?

 join that forum too if you can, its got valuable info and insights sometimes

-Re: How To Become A Pilot?
+Re: How To Become A Pilot? by PILOT955(m): 5:53am On Apr 30, 2008

-@ Olumide where u a CS(confidential Sec) before or u have a typist or may be VAT(voice activation typewriter) soft ware, lol , i give u hand for the long msges(esssss), why is it that pilots get stuck with nicknames during trainin, i had a nickname in NMS/NDA but it was PILOT 955 that got stuck, long story, (during breifing we use GMT n i always got confused then as to 1hr ahead or behind or even on thesame time n my IP was one MALICIOUS ibo guy who had zero tolerance, like i said long story but the name stuck) as to the organsiation u guys r trying to form is it for only transport pilots or we fighters can join too? i really don't think i can help much in contributin because i don't think we have civilians in Nigeria as fighter pilots in the world except maybe there r citizens, but i check it out n see if i can make any contributions, take care, eagle 1 out
+@ Olumide where u a CS(confidential Sec) b4 or u have a typist or may be VAT(voice activation typewriter) soft ware, lol , i give u hand for the long msges(esssss), why is it that pilots get stuck with nicknames during trainin, i had a nickname in NMS/NDA but it was PILOT 955 that got stuck, long story, (during breifing we use GMT n i always got confused then as to 1hr ahead or behind or even on thesame time n my IP was one MALICIOUS ibo guy who had zero tolerance, like i said long story but the name stuck) as to the organsiation u guys r trying to form is it for only transport pilots or we fighters can join too? i really dont think i can help much in contributin cos i dont think we have civilians in 9ja as fighter pilots in the world except maybe there r citizens, but i check it out n see if i can make any contributions, take care, eagle 1 out

-Re: How To Become A Pilot?
+Re: How To Become A Pilot? by PILOT955(m): 6:01am On Apr 30, 2008

-Re: How To Become A Pilot?
+Re: How To Become A Pilot? by RDV(m): 11:45am On Apr 30, 2008

 @Pilot955,

-Grin, it took me two whole days to type the reply to you and IVY4U.
-I even had to type it first in 'word' and then cut & paste it here.
-Shocked
+grin, it took me two whole days to type the reply to you and IVY4U.
+I even had to type it first in 'word' and then cut & paste it here. shocked

-Re: How To Become A Pilot?
+Re: How To Become A Pilot? by IDUNMOTA(m): 9:02pm On Apr 30, 2008

 hello my people, can any body tell me how the nigeria pilot make

-Re: How To Become A Pilot?
+Re: How To Become A Pilot? by IVY4U(f): 9:16pm On May 03, 2008

 @RDV,